elamaran619/amazon-quicksight-user-guide/doc_source/create-a-database-data-set.md

    + To create a data set and analysis using the table data as\-is, and to import the data set data into SPICE for improved performance \(recommended\), check the table size and the SPICE indicator to see if you have enough capacity\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-meter.png)

-     If you have enough SPICE capacity, choose the **Import to SPICE for quicker analytics** radio button and then create an analysis by choosing **Visualize**\.
+     If you have enough SPICE capacity, choose **Import to SPICE for quicker analytics**, and then create an analysis by choosing **Visualize**\.
 **Note**
 If you want to use SPICE and you don't have enough space, choose **Edit/Preview data**\.
 In data preparation, you can remove fields from the data set to decrease its size, apply a filter, or write a SQL query that reduces the number of rows or columns returned\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query2.png)
-   + To create a data set and an analysis using the table data as\-is, and to have the data queried directly from the database, choose the **Directly query your data** radio button and then create an analysis by choosing **Visualize**\.
+   + To create a data set and an analysis using the table data as\-is, and to have the data queried directly from the database, choose the **Directly query your data** option, and then create an analysis by choosing **Visualize**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query3.png)

 ## Creating a Data Set Using a Database That's Not Autodiscovered<a name="create-a-data-set-database"></a>

 Use the following procedure to create a connection to any database other than an autodiscovered Amazon Redshift cluster or Amazon RDS instance\.
-This includes Amazon Redshift clusters and Amazon RDS instances that are in a different AWS Region or are associated with a different AWS account, and MariaDB, Microsoft SQL Server, MySQL, and PostgreSQL instances that are on\-premises, in Amazon EC2, or in some other accessible environment\.
+Such databases include Amazon Redshift clusters and Amazon RDS instances that are in a different AWS Region or are associated with a different AWS account\.
+They also include MariaDB, Microsoft SQL Server, MySQL, and PostgreSQL instances that are on\-premises, in Amazon EC2, or in some other accessible environment\.

 1. Check [Data Source Limits](data-source-limits.md) to make sure that your target table or query doesn't exceed data source limits\.

-1. Confirm that the database credentials you plan to use have appropriate permissions as described in [Required Permissions for Database Credentials](required-permissions.md)\.
+1. Confirm that the database credentials that you plan to use have appropriate permissions as described in [Required Permissions for Database Credentials](required-permissions.md)\.

-1. Make sure you have configured the cluster or instance for Amazon QuickSight access by following the instructions in [Network and Database Configuration Requirements](configure-access.md)\.
+1. Make sure that you have configured the cluster or instance for Amazon QuickSight access by following the instructions in [Network and Database Configuration Requirements](configure-access.md)\.

 1. On the Amazon QuickSight start page, choose **Manage data**\.